leoCottret/cbn-leocottret-mods/GAME_TOOLS/VEHICLE_CREATION_HELPER/README.md

 	- a one tile vehicle welding rig on your left OR the integrated cutting torch CBM (very low power consumption)
 	- a boomcrane installed on the one tile vehicle, to install wheels (or a bottlejack for anything but the biggest vehicles)
 	- bolt turning 2, glare protection 2, hammering 2, screw driving 1, sewing 1, cutting 1, drilling 2 -> for reference `toolbox + pair of welding goggles` has everything you need
 - You need to have the components for the vehicle parts to install in your character reach.
-Avoid having them on yourself, it will create ab extra menu.
+Avoid having them on yourself, it will create an extra menu.
 Ideally, enough of them to last you for a day
-- Avoid having monsters around you that could stop the script if they get too close.
-Preferably, build the vehicle with walls around you.
-When I tried the script, once a NPC came to talk to me so the script had to stop.
-More often, it will be random monsters wandering around.
-Well all of this depend on your settings, but better build something around you to avoid being distracted.
+- Make the area around you safe, wall yourself in if needed
 - Start the script in the morning (in game), Turgid and Engorged
-- Obviously, disable safe mode and such.
-Maybe autosave if it takes too long.
+- Disable safe mode or at least make it pause the game only when hostiles are close.
+Maybe autosave too if it takes too long.
 - Meeting all those requirement, you can install vehicle parts until dead tired, then eat, drink, sleep and repeat

 #### Final set up and start the script
-- Set up your options in the `options.json` file
+- Set up your options in the `options.json` file (most should be left default, check your keys, and the screen settings if you use several screens or a special resolution)
 - Start a vehicle construction on your right, as usual (`*` -> Start a Vehicle Construction -> Enter -> Right direction)
 - Examine the vehicle tile
 - Move your cursor on the upper left tile of your vehicle, or the first part to install of the first row